boots-edu/textbook/source/text/10-webz-advanced/dynamic.md

 		//Add the comment here
 	}
 ```

-> Note we have not implemented onNewItemClick or onNewCommentClick, but we have the methods hooked up to the buttons so we just have to write the contents.
+Note we have not implemented `onNewItemClick` or `onNewCommentClick`, but we have the methods hooked up to the buttons so we just have to write the contents.

 So what do we do inside the click handlers?
 Assume we have created components for one line item or one line comment already using the cli.
 Then we:
 * Create the correct type of child component (info or comment) and store it somewhere so we can reference it later.
-* Add it to our orderDetails div so they show up in order created where we want them.
+* Add it to our orderDetails `div` so they show up in order created where we want them.
-* Increment the counter if it’s an item
+* Increment the counter (`count`) if its an item

 > Note: Since count is already bound to the counter div, all we have to do is update the variable to update the counter on the screen.